jamesduv9/yang-patch_examples/README.md

 ## Using the example_cli.py CLI in this repo

-I've added a simple CLI application `example_cli.py` that will let you run the iOS-XE or NX-OS examples on your own devices.
+I've added a simple CLI application `example_cli.py` that will let you run the IOS-XE or NX-OS examples on your own devices.

 ### Prerequisites
 - Python 3.6 or higher